Stock Car Racing

 After Glen retired from racing, Len and Eddie inherited Wood Brothers Racing, and carry on the family's racing tradition.
 The duo took lead roles with the team in 1985.
 Eddie is mainly responsible for chassis setup while Len oversees the motor program.
 Both remain integral parts of the team today as co-owners along with their sister.

 Kim Wood Hall, the youngest sibling in the Wood family’s second-generation owners, began her career in racing by assisting her mother, Bernece, in the shops office.
-She is the team’s office manager, and coordinates the complex travel schedule required for the 36-race Nextel Cup Series.
+She is the team’s office manager, and coordinates the complex travel schedule required for the 36-race Monster Energy NASCAR Cup Series.

 The Wood Brothers boast one of the most impressive driver rosters in the sport, having had 17 named to NASCAR's list of the 50 Greatest Drivers.
 The list includes: Glen Wood, Curtis Turner, Joe Weatherly, Junior Johnson, Bob Welborn, Ralph Earnhardt, Ned Jarrett, Fireball Roberts, Tiny Lund, Marvin Panch, Fred Lorenzen, Cale Yarborough, A.J.
 Foyt, David Pearson, Neil Bonnett, Buddy Baker and Dale Jarrett.

-This season will mark their second full-time Monster Energy NASCAR Cup Series season after running limited schedules from 2009-15.
-Ryan Blaney is in his second year with the team, which has an alliance with Team Penske.
+This season will mark their third full-time Monster Energy NASCAR Cup Series season after running limited schedules from 2009-15.
+Paul Menard will slide into the driver’s seat for his first year with the team, seeking to record the organization’s 100th MENCS victory.